Part D Prescription Drug Program

 As a member of the CPHL family, we want to make your healthcare experience as easy as possible.
 We are available to help if you should have any questions or feedback on ways to enhance your membership.
 Please call or send us any comments you may have, so that we can continue to make CPHL the best program available.

-Important Message About What You Pay for Vaccine - Our plan covered most Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Important Message About What You Pay for Vaccine - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
 Call Member Services for more information.

 Important Message About What You Pay for Insulin - You won't pay more than $35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it's on, even if you haven't paid your deductible.